-It is also possible that another accredited course may have already been developed, which provides the same outcomes as your proposed course.
-This does not necessarily prevent accreditation of your proposed course, but you may be able to use the existing course instead of developing a new one for accreditation.
+If a similar VET accredited course already exists, this does not necessarily prevent accreditation of your proposed course, but you may be able to use the existing course instead of developing a new one for accreditation.
 Some course owners agree to share or license their course to interested parties.
-You can contact the relevant course owner direct to find out if they are willing to licence their course to you.
-Course owner details are published on the national register.
+You can contact the relevant course owner directly to find out if they are willing to license their course to you.